Becoming a dad for the first time is pretty scary.

 It’ll take some time and effort to get things back to the way they were (aside from the addition of the child, which basically means things will never be the same, but you get what I’m saying).
 Don’t wait to get started on that.

-#4 If you don’t cook, get some practice.
+First Time Dad Tips #4: If you don’t cook, get some practice.
 It’ll be extremely helpful.

 I know some men like to cook, or cook often, but let’s be honest – that’s not the norm.
 But if you do cook, you can skip this tip.